tometh22/SocialSignal/replit.md

 # Project Management & Social Listening Platform

 ## Overview
-This platform is a comprehensive internal project management system for Epical Digital, covering the entire workflow from quotation generation to project execution and social listening analysis.
-Its primary purpose is to streamline project management, facilitate client and internal communication, and provide in-depth analytics for business decision-making.
-The system aims to enhance efficiency, transparency, and profitability in project delivery, offering capabilities for quotation management, project tracking, time entry, deliverable management, and robust financial and operational analytics.
+This platform is a comprehensive internal project management system for Epical Digital, designed to streamline project workflows from quotation to execution and social listening analysis.
+It aims to enhance efficiency, transparency, and profitability by providing tools for quotation management, project tracking, time entry, deliverable management, and robust financial and operational analytics.

 ## User Preferences
 Preferred communication style: Simple, everyday language.